Zuikyo/iOS-System-Symbols/collected-symbol-files.md

 Baidu Netdisk: [https://pan.baidu.com/s/1mibhDyg](https://pan.baidu.com/s/1mibhDyg) sharing code: `md1s`

 I take those `dyld_shared_cache_xxxx` files in `Symbols/System/Library/Caches/com.apple.dyld` out to reduce the size of the symbol files.
 They're not necessary for symbolicating.
 They're only needed when debugging with a real device.
 If you need them, download those `xxxx-Caches` files.
+Only `dyld_shared_cache_xxxx` from real device were kept, those from firmware or from Xcode are not included.

 ## Symbols list